-The University's PSO for staff-related issues, concerns and allegations is the Executive Director of People & Culture, or their nominee.
+The University's PSO for staff-related issues, concerns and allegations is the Chief People Officer, or their nominee.

-The University's PSO for student-related issues, concerns and allegations is the FX Plus Director of Student & Library Services (or, exceptionally deputised to an appropriately trained colleague in FX Plus Student & Library Services).
+The University's PSO for student-related issues, concerns and allegations is the FX Plus Director of Student & Academic Support (or, exceptionally deputised to an appropriately trained colleague in FX Plus Student & Academic Support).

-The University's PSO for issues, concerns and allegations involving visitors who are adults at risk and children, undertaking a University-led activity (usually outreach or recruitment related), who are not covered by the relevant organisation's safeguarding arrangements, is the Pro Vice-Chancellor (Marketing and Engagement) (or their nominee).
+The University's PSO for issues, concerns and allegations involving other people (i.e., adults at risk and children who are not current students or staff), undertaking a University-led activity (usually outreach, short course, or recruitment related), who are not covered by the relevant organisation's safeguarding arrangements, is the Director of Marketing and Engagement (or their nominee).